rdpoor/ulog/README.md

 It inherits the some concepts behind the popular Log4c and Log4j platforms, but with lower overhead.

 Some features of uLog:
-* uLog is easy to inporporate into nearly any environment, comprising one header file and one source file, and is written in pure C.
+* uLog is easy to incorporate into nearly any environment, comprising one header file and one source file, and is written in pure C.
 * uLog provides familiar severity levels (CRITICAL, ERROR, WARNING, INFO, DEBUG, TRACE).
 * uLog supports multiple user-defined outputs (console, log file, in-memory buffer, etc), each with its own reporting threshold level.
 * uLog is "aggressively standalone" with minimal dependencies, requiring only stdio.h, string.h and stdarg.h.